espruino/EspruinoHub/README.md

 * See the Intro page
 * See the status and log messages at http://localhost:1888/status
-* Access the Espruino Web IDE at http://localhost:1888/ide if you install the `espruino-web-ide` NPM package (see the 'Setting up' instructions above).
+* Access the Espruino Web IDE at http://localhost:1888/ide.
 You can then connect to any Bluetooth LE device within range of EspruinoHub.
+* View real-time Signal Strength data via WebSockets at http://localhost:1888/rssi.html
 * View real-time MQTT data via WebSockets at http://localhost:1888/mqtt.html
 * View any of your own pages that are written into the `www` folder.
 For instance you could use [TinyDash](https://github.com/espruino/TinyDash) with the code